Best Executive Or Club Lounges At Hotels In Seoul

 10. The Westin Chosun Seoul

 The Westin Chosun Seoul has a club lounge, but the club rooms are somewhat smaller than other hotel clubrooms even though they are well-appointed.
-The club serves a very good breakfast with hot and cold dishes and all the usual suspects, along with afternoon nites and evening canapes and alcoholic drinks.
+The club serves a very good breakfast with hot and cold dishes and all the usual suspects, along with afternoon nites, evening canapes, and alcoholic drinks.
 The location of the hotel is great for business downtown, and it is close to the Namdemun open market and department stores for shopping.

 11. Courtyard Namdaemun

-The lounge at the Courtyard Namdaemun is medium size and offers a pretty good selection for a Courtyard hotel, above-average considering the hotel’s branding.
-Breakfast is the usual stuff you find at most Marriotts, but the main reason to choose this hotel is the price, half that of the Westin, which is around the corner, whilst sharing the same location benefits.
+The lounge at the Courtyard Namdaemun is medium-sized and offers a pretty good selection for a Courtyard hotel, above-average considering the hotel’s branding.
+Breakfast is the usual stuff you find at most Marriotts, but the main reason to choose this hotel is the price, half that of the Westin, which is around the corner while sharing the same location benefits.
 The location is absolutely amazing for getting around Seoul.

 Le Méridien Seoul, Sinchon will soon be opening in Seoul and will probably have a club lounge, and the Le Méridien Seoul is another option for Marriott Bonvoy members.